 SA Designer Parfums Limited (“Designer Parfums”) has a zero-tolerance approach to modern slavery and human trafficking, and we are committed to acting ethically and with integrity at all times.
 We have evaluated our business dealings and relationships and assessed the level of visibility which we have in relation to operations throughout our supply chain.
-We are committed to improving our company’s practices to ensure we are certain that slavery and human trafficking is fully combatted by us whenever and wherever necessary.
+We are committed to improving our company’s practices to ensure we are certain that slavery and human trafficking is eradicated from our supply chain.

 We are an international producer and distributor of branded fragrances and cosmetics.

 Designer Parfums is based in Watford, United Kingdom and forms a part of the Shaneel Enterprises Group.